Send realistic messages

 Parents choose pace, age range, channels, send windows, and the types of risky messages a child is ready to practice handling.

-The child can ignore, ask a parent, reply, or forward suspicious messages to a generated Looks Phishy inbox.
+The child can ignore it, ask a parent, reply, or forward it to Looks Phishy — the family's shared “report it here” contact for anything that feels off.

 The app shows the message, response, safety assessment, expected action, and a simple talking point for follow-up.